 Care for Pastors offers support, encouragement, counsel, and resources to pastors and their families.
-It is our mission to see every pastoral family persevering in ministry, developing a healthy church, and leading in community transformation.
+It is our mission to see every pastoral family experiencing spiritual vitality, making an impact in his or her communities, and thriving in ministry.

 In a counseling ministry such as Care for Pastors, we see something that happens to pastors regularly.
 It’s called the S.E.R. cycle.
 Here is a brief description of what takes place when a pastor reaches out to us for help.

-First, Marital Challenges – Marital challenges (communication, loneliness, isolation, neglect) are magnified by the unique demands of ministry life.
+First, Marital Challenges – Marital challenges (communication, loneliness, isolation, neglect) are magnified by the unique demands and pressures of ministry life.

 Second, Ministry Fatigue or Empathy Fatigue – This occurs when the pastor and/or spouse is taking care of everyone in the congregation but not taking care of himself or herself.

 Third, Church Conflicts – This can be anything from a power group in the church wanting to get rid of the pastor, unrealistic expectations, or a clash of visions between the pastor and some individuals or groups within the church.

 We also counsel pastors and spouses who are experiencing sexual brokenness, addiction to pornography, and strongholds of oppression.